At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 The custos is usually the principal supervisor or supervising professor working at the University of Eastern Finland and their task is to guide the course of the public examination.
 The opponent must come from outside the University of Eastern Finland and be at least a docent or a doctor with scientific merits corresponding to the title of docent.
 A person cannot be appointed as an opponent if s/he has written publications or participated in research projects with the doctoral candidate during her/his doctoral studies or if s/he is otherwise disqualified.

 The Custos writes a statement about the proceedings of the public examination.
 After the public examination, the opponent(s) submits a written statement about the dissertation and the public examination, where they propose one of the following grades to the approved dissertation: fail, pass, pass with distinction.
+To protect the rights of the doctoral candidate, the opponent’s statement cannot include any new criticisms, but only comments to which the doctoral candidate has been able to respond in the public examination.
 The statements must be submitted to the faculty within two weeks of the public examination.
 Before the dissertation is graded, the doctoral candidate must be reserved the opportunity to write a rejoinder to the statements.
 The Faculty Council will grade the dissertation on the basis of the statements of the opponent(s), and the custos.

 Evaluation criteria of the doctoral dissertation